 - 9. Q: Which types of organisations are eligible to submit applications for funding support to provide off-school advanced learning programmes for gifted students? - A: Organisations eligible to apply for funding support from the Gifted Education Fund to offer the programmes include: - (a) Post-secondary institutions (including related faculties, departments, centres, etc. or staff with proven support from respective unit of post-secondary institution) - (b) Non-government organisations (NGOs) - (c) Professional bodies - (d) Technology enterprises - 10.
-Q: Does the Gifted Education Fund support applications that involve collaboration among several eligible organisations? - A: An applicant organisation may submit an application on its own or in collaboration with other eligible organisation(s), if appropriate.
-Programmes that involve one or more supporting organisation(s) would foster collaboration among organisations of different backgrounds in developing learning and teaching activities that have wide coverage of subject areas or offer cross-disciplinary learning/ research opportunities useful for broadening the perspectives of gifted students. - 11.
-Q: What languages should be used in the programme proposals? - A: The applicant organisations can submit their programme proposals in Chinese or English. - 12.
-Q: What is the maximum number of applications an applicant organisation can submit in each year? - A: There is no limit on the number of applications to be submitted by each applicant organisation every year. - 13.
-Q: What is the expected duration of a proposed programme?
+Q: Does the Gifted Education Fund support applications that involve collaboration among several eligible organisations? - A: An applicant organisation may submit an application on its own OR with other eligible organisation(s) who serve as supporting organisation(s).
+The involvement of supporting organisation(s) fosters the collaboration among organisations of different backgrounds, enabling the design of learning and teaching activities that cover wide disciplines or the provision of cross-disciplinary learning/ research opportunities which are useful for broadening the perspectives of gifted students. - 11.
+Q: How can I submit an application for funding support? - A: Applications should only be submitted via the Electronic Form Submission System ("EFSS") of EDB at <https://eformss.edb.gov.hk/eformss/Login>.
+The electronic application form, namely eForm91, can be completed in Chinese or English.
+Paper forms are no longer accepted.
+A user guide on the completion of